ethanfuerst/ethanfuerst/README.md

 * **[NBA Dashboard](https://tidbitstatistics.com/nba-dashboard/)** - Dashboard displaying up to date standings and statistics
 * **[IMDb Ratings Dashboard](https://tidbitstatistics.com/imdb-ratings-dashboard/)** - Check out what movies I like! (and the ones I don't)
 * **[MPG Dashboard](https://tidbitstatistics.com/mpg-dashboard/)** - I've tracked every time I've filled up my car with gas since I got it.
 Here's what the data looks like
+* **[$BTC Dashboard](https://tidbitstatistics.com/bitcoin-dashboard/)** - Keeping track of Bitcoin

 ## 🎓 What I'm learning

-* 🌱 I’m always improving my python skills, but I'm focused on creating applications with Dash and Plotly right now
+* 🌱 I’m always improving my python skills, but I'm focused on creating applications with Dash and Plotly right now.
+* 🔜 D3.js is up next on my plate of data visualization tools to learn

 ## 📣 Where you can reach me